IsaacMoris/PacMan/README.md

 The game consists of three livels .
 ## Additions
+The user can draw any maze and play it .
 PacMan can shoot fires from his mouth .
 # Controls
 Movement :